-ULTP vs. UPGS, VCP, HEAD, CHH, CFX, LIKE, SDG, PMP, JLH, and HWDN
+ULTP vs. UPGS, VCP, HEAD, CHH, LIKE, CFX, SDG, PMP, JLH, and HWDN

 Should you be buying Ultimate Products stock or one of its competitors?
-The main competitors of Ultimate Products include UP Global Sourcing (UPGS), Victoria (VCP), Headlam Group (HEAD), Churchill China (CHH), Colefax Group (CFX), Likewise Group (LIKE), Sanderson Design Group (SDG), Portmeirion Group (PMP), John Lewis of Hungerford (JLH), and Howden Joinery Group (HWDN).
+The main competitors of Ultimate Products include UP Global Sourcing (UPGS), Victoria (VCP), Headlam Group (HEAD), Churchill China (CHH), Likewise Group (LIKE), Colefax Group (CFX), Sanderson Design Group (SDG), Portmeirion Group (PMP), John Lewis of Hungerford (JLH), and Howden Joinery Group (HWDN).
 These companies are all part of the "furnishings, fixtures & appliances" industry.

-Ultimate Products vs.
+Ultimate Products vs. Its Competitors

 UP Global Sourcing has higher revenue and earnings than Ultimate Products.
 UP Global Sourcing is trading at a lower price-to-earnings ratio than Ultimate Products, indicating that it is currently the more affordable of the two stocks.